 $^{3}$ Consider sealed-bid first-price auction with asymmetric information.
 A bidder who believes they have a higher cost may bid more aggressively to avoid losing, potentially winning despite having a lower valuation or higher cost pacity bidders to compete less aggressively and lose the auction even if their projects have lower costs.
 This results in a cost-inefficient allocation.
 To quantify allocation inefficiency resulting from such strategic behavior, I proceed in two steps.
 First, I structurally estimate bidders' cost distributions using a recent dataset.
 Second, I use estimated cost distributions and observed bids to infer the range of cost of the winners.
 I then simulate the theoretical equilibrium with empirical distribution, truncated by the range of winners' costs, in the current and counterfactual auction designs.
 My key finding is that we can achieve fully efficient allocation at a lower government expenditure (measured by the auctioneer's payoff), without lowering the capacity allocation.
 This contrasts with usual results on the rent-efficiency tradeoff, indicating that SECI auctions might be leaving higher information rents to bidders than needed for incentive compatibility.
-To my knowledge, this paper solves a new game which emerges in SECI's auctions, and is the one of the first to analyse renewable capacity auction design in developing countries to look at its allocative efficiency and impact on government expenditure.
+In addition to its technical contributions, my paper is the first, in my knowledge, to formally analyse and estimate the impact of auction design on efficiency and public expenditure in developing countries.